frontendpatterns/frontendpatterns.dev/src/content/patterns/e2e-testing.md

 ## Solution

-Apply the E2E Testing pattern by testing complete user flows through the application in a browser environment, and reinforce it with concise examples or tests.
+Test complete user flows through the application in a browser environment.
 For example, run an integration test that fills the checkout form, submits it, and asserts on the rendered receipt.